What Is Eye Movement Desensitization and Reprocessing (EMDR) and How Can It Help You?

 What To Expect in an EMDR Session With Me

-I follow the eight stages outlined above and always begin EMDR work with my clients by discussing their history and concerns so we can develop a treatment plan together.
+I follow the eight stages outlined above and always begin EMDR work with my clients by discussing their history and concerns so we can develop a plan together.
 The next step involves making sure my clients have everything they need to process traumatic memories and experiences, which includes resourcing — looking at the more positive memories and empowering associations that the client wants to connect with — and developing coping skills.

 Once these preparatory steps are complete and questions have been answered, we can begin the work of addressing and reprocessing the target concern.
 The client is free to stop at any time as needed.
 The mind and body will lead in the direction of healing, and it’s my job to guide my clients through this process.
 While EMDR can be used in conjunction with traditional talk therapy, I have found that EMDR can provide more effective and long-lasting results that are widespread, due to the gentle, natural shift in the client’s personal narrative and the way they think, feel, and interact with the world.